ekarpp/lumo/README.md

 A CPU based multithreaded rendering engine.
-Made with the goal of learning Rust and physically based rendering :) The renderer is designed to be as modular as possible such that adding new features and algorithms is straightforward.
+Made with the goal of learning Rust and physically based rendering :) The renderer is designed to be as modular as possible such that adding new features or algorithms is straightforward.

 ### Features
 * Area light sampling